Menlo-Atherton High School: Athletics

 Menlo-Atherton has nearly 60 teams at the varsity, junior varsity and freshman levels in 15 sports that they offer.
-Over 46% of the student body participates in a sport with 1,100 athletes in the 2018-19 season.
-M-A has emerged as one of the most accomplished athletic programs in Northern California, winning 2 CIF State titles (Football & Girls Wrestling-individual title), 8 Central Coast Section titles, and 13 Peninsula Athletic League titles in the 2018-19 school year.
+Over 46% of the student body participates in a sport with 1,100 athletes in the 2018–19 season.
+M-A has emerged as one of the most accomplished athletic programs in Northern California, winning 2 CIF State titles (Football & Girls Wrestling-individual title), 8 Central Coast Section titles, and 13 Peninsula Athletic League titles in the 2018–19 school year.
 The Bears have also won the PAL Commissioner's Cup the last 11 years in a row and in 12 of the 13 years of its existence.
 The Commissioner's Cup is awarded annually to the Peninsula Athletic League school that best exemplifies the league's commitment to sportsmanship and excellence in athletics.
 Points are awarded to each varsity team in each sport that they participate in, by the order of finish in league play and for sportsmanship.

 In 2017, Co-Athletic Directors Paul Snow and Steven Kryger were named NorCal Athletic Directors of the Year by the California Coaches Association.
 That same year saw Adhir Ravipati named the NorCal Football Coach of the Year, and in 2018, Jane Worden and Brett Koerten were named State Swim Coaches of the Year, also by the California Coaches Association.
 In 2017, Menlo-Atherton was named the Northern California Public High School of the Year by Prep2Prep.com for their athletic achievements.

+In the 2024 NFL Draft, Menlo-Atherton 2021 alum Troy Franklin was selected as a fourth-round pick and 102nd overall for the Denver Broncos.

 Fine arts

 Menlo-Atherton is home to a professional-level 492-seat theater, the Menlo-Atherton Center for Performing Arts.
 It is home to the school play and musical; band, orchestra, guitar, and choir concerts; the Menlo-Atherton Student Film Festival; the Bear Arts Expo, a collaboration between all of M-A's arts classes; and many other school events.
 It also hosts events related to the City of Menlo Park, which partially financed its construction, and is a regular venue of ensembles and music festivals including the Philharmonia Baroque Orchestra and Music@Menlo.

 The Advanced Jazz Ensemble regularly travels to festivals around the world, including the annual Reno Jazz Festival and the Montreux Jazz Festival.
 The band is supported by the Band Boosters.

-The Center is home to M-A Drama, Menlo-Atherton's chapter of the International Thespian Society.
+The center is home to M-A Drama, Menlo-Atherton's chapter of the International Thespian Society.
 M-A Drama produces a play and a musical each year.
 M-A Drama is supported by M-A Drama Boosters.